 If you have experienced or are at risk of a heart attack, maintain high blood pressure, or have any form of heart disease, then you should purchase an AED.
 This device could save your life.

 How to Purchase an At-Home Defibrillator

-Defibrillators can save a life but emergency first-responders should always be called.
-The AED device cannot always treat heart attacks since other interventions or measures may be required.
-Ultimately, there are many positives associated with an at-home AED but be careful not to overly rely on the device.
+Studies find that bystanders are saving lives with defibrillators nearby, but emergency first responders should always be called.
+(Source: nih.gov) The AED device cannot always treat heart attacks since other interventions or measures may be required.
+Ultimately, there are many positives associated with an at-home AED, but be careful not to overly rely on the device.
 You should also consider including a first-aid kit in your home and becoming trained in CPR to be as prepared as you can for any type of emergency.